Human-Gechi/sca-first-repo-task/README.md

 # SCA First Repo Task

 Welcome to the **SCA OAU Open Source Club**!
-This repository contains the first onboarding task for all new contributors.
-It's designed to help you get started with Git, GitHub, and the basics of open source collaboration.
+This repository contains the first task assigned by the lead